BonoboPLC/bonoboplc_wiki/administration/games/lottery/createlottery.md

 You can create any variation on the most commonly found lottery games.

-A selection of games is pre-configured and can be used as is, or further customized.
+A selection of games is pre-configured and can be used as is or customized.

 ## Charity Lottery templates - UK